bibblio/related-content-module/README.md

         '123-456-789', // the id of the content item to recommend from {
             stylePreset: "box-6", // Options: grid-4, box-5, box-6.
 Default: box-6,
-            catalogueIds: ["123", "456"],  // Catalogue Ids to recommend from.
-Default: same catalogue as source content item
             showRelatedBy: true, // default false.
 Will also hide if empty, even if true
             subtitleField: 'provider.name',  // default: headline. passing a value of false will disable the subtitle }